41-2 Report of the Charter Schools in the U.S.

 and other factors.

-○ The District has agreed to provide the following administrative, supervisonal oversight, and
+○ The District has agreed to provide the following administrative, supervisonal

 support services to the Charter School, as outlined in Element 10 of the charter; Accounting,